scheme-requests-for-implementation/srfi-123/README.md

 with the ones in `(scheme base)`, so either have to be renamed, or more typically, the ones from `(scheme base)` excluded.

-Record types not defined with the `default-record-type` exported by this library won't work with `ref` and `set!`.
+Record types not defined with the `define-record-type` exported by this library won't work with `ref` and `set!`.